pippim/pippim.github.io/_posts/2018/2018-02-17-Ubuntu-Menu-and-Launcher-not-showing-after-2∕16∕2018-update.md

 favorites:
 views:        "6,555 "
 accepted:     Accepted
-uploaded:     2022-01-03 08:14:44
+uploaded:     2022-01-07 19:08:07
 toc:          false
 navigation:   false
 clipboard:    false
 ---

-This doesn't sound like the bug linked in the OP's question or the close candidate in the comments section: [https://askubuntu.com/questions/1006621/2-15-18-compiz-update-broke-unity](https://askubuntu.com/questions/1006621/2-15-18-compiz-update-broke-unity).
+This doesn't sound like the bug linked in the OP's question or the close candidate in the comments section: [2/15/18 compiz update broke unity](2/15/18 compiz update broke unity).
 It sounds more like this common problem: [Unity doesn&#39;t load, no Launcher, no Dash appears][1]

 This is especially true due to comments in deep within my proposed link stating the guest session works perfectly just not the normal user.
 The OP here has same scenario.